 There is substantial doubt about whether we can continue as a going concern.

-At February 29, 2024, our aggregate cash and cash equivalents totaled approximately $2.4 million.
-In the absence of sufficient sales of non-core assets, equity financing or other external funding the Company's cash balance is expected to be depleted during the second quarter of 2024.
+At April 4, 2025, our aggregate cash and cash equivalents totaled approximately $4.0 million.
+In the absence of sufficient sales of certain dormant subsidiary tax losses, the collection of the balance due from the sale of the Velardeña Properties, equity financing or other external funding, the Company's cash balance is expected to be depleted during the first quarter of 2026.
 Therefore, our continuation as a going concern is dependent upon our achieving future external funding or a strategic transaction.
-However, there is no assurance that we will be successful pursuing asset sales, financing or a strategic transaction.
-Accordingly, there is substantial doubt as to whether our existing cash resources and working capital are sufficient to enable us to continue our operations for the next 12 months as a going concern.
-Ultimately, in the event that we cannot obtain additional financial resources, we may have to liquidate our business interests and investors may lose their investment.
+However, there is no assurance that we will be successful in selling tax losses or collecting the balance from the fourth Velardeña Sales Agreement, or completing a financing or a strategic transaction.
+Accordingly, there is substantial doubt as to whether our existing cash resources and working capital are sufficient to enable us to continue our operations for the next twelve months as a going concern.
+Ultimately, in the event that we cannot obtain additional financial resources, we will have to liquidate our business interests and investors may lose their investment.
 The accompanying consolidated financial statements have been prepared assuming that our company will continue as a going concern.
 Continued operations are dependent on our ability to obtain additional financial resources.
-Such additional financial resources may not be available or may not be available on reasonable terms.
+Such additional financial resources may not be available or may not be available on acceptable terms.
 Our consolidated financial statements do not include any adjustments that may result from the outcome of this uncertainty.
 Such adjustments could be material.

 Corporate Activity and Growth - Risk 2

-We may acquire additional mining properties and our business may be negatively impacted if reserves are not located on acquired properties or if we are unable to successfully execute and/or integrate the acquisitions.
+We may acquire additional exploration or mining properties, and our business may be negatively impacted if reserves are not located on acquired properties or if we are unable to successfully execute and/or integrate the acquisitions.

 Production